macressler/eventuate/src/sphinx/reference/event-sourcing.rst

 After a configurable number of events, replay is suspended for giving event handlers time to catch up.
 When they are done, replay is automatically resumed.
 The default number of events to be replayed before replay is suspended can be configured with:

 .. includecode:: ../conf/common.conf
-   :snippet: chunk-size-max
+   :snippet: replay-batch-size

-Concrete event-sourced actors, views, writers and processors can override the configured default value by overriding ``replayChunkSizeMax``:
+Concrete event-sourced actors, views, writers and processors can override the configured default value by overriding ``replayBatchSize``:

 .. includecode:: ../code/EventSourcingDoc.scala
-   :snippet: chunk-size-max
+   :snippet: replay-batch-size

 .. _snapshots: